Making the most of your learning on this course

 - Respond to peers with positive encouragement AND suggestions for further learning

-We’re looking forward to creating a community of educators who explore the practice of colleagues, and share their varied experience, expertise, and practice with one another.
+Whilst your Educators will be unable to join you, we’re hopeful that a community of educators will emerge during this course who explore the practice of colleagues, and share their varied experience, expertise, and practice with one another.

 When you are ready, click the ‘Mark as complete’ button below and then select ‘Reflect on your practice’ to go to the next step where you’ll reflect on your current technology practice.